 - Walk through the stunning Waimangu Thermal Valley in Rotorua

 Collect a rental vehicle and head south to Waitomo Glow Worm caves before being welcomed to a real New Zealand home.
-Your hosts are delighted to show off the farm, and share a home-cooked dinner with you before you enjoy a good night’s sleep.
+Your hosts will be delighted to share a home-cooked dinner with you before you enjoy a good night’s sleep.

 - Enjoy a Hangi, a traditional Maori feast